 TAC recommendations also include the creation of a Disability Advisory Committee (DAC), composed of consumer and professional representatives reporting directly to the Minister of National Revenue on all administrative aspects of the tax system related to persons with disabilities.

-- 2006 DAC is disbanded by the newly elected Conservative government.
+- 2006 The Disability Advisory Committee is disbanded by the newly elected Conservative government.

 - 2008 Registered Disability Savings Plan (RDSP) is created for individuals with disabilities to help ensure their future financial security.
 Eligibility for the DTC is a requirement to participate in the program.